Lake Nona, Orlando, Florida: Neighborhoods

 A fifth neighborhood, Education Village (formerly Narcoossee Groves), lies outside the original borders of Lake Nona.
 Lake Nona High School and the Valencia College Lake Nona Campus are located here.

 Vertiport

-German aviation company Lilium plans to open one of its so-called "vertiports" in Lake Nona.
-The company is building 6-seater electric air taxis with the ability to vertically take-off.
+German aviation company Lilium plans to open one of its vertiports, the first one in USA, in Lake Nona.
+It's planned to be finished in 2025.
+The company is building 6-seater electric air taxis with the ability to vertically take off.